-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 Asset allocation describes the share of investments in specific assets.

-- turnover

-reflecting the share

-of revenue from

-green activities of

-investee

-companies

-- expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a

-green economy.
+Taxonomy-aligned activities are expressed as a share of:

+turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

 - operational expenditure (OpEx) reflecting green operational activities of investee companies.